atmasphere/mc-coal/docs/source/oauth2.rst

   :query response_type: This should always be ``code`` when requesting an access code.
   :query scope: The scope for the authorization code request.
 Must always be ``data``.

-  :status 302 Found: If the user grants authorization, the user's browser will redirect to the ``redirect_uri`` with the access code passed via the ``code`` query parameter.
+  :status 302 Found: If the user grants authorization, the user's browser will redirect to the ``redirect_uri`` with the authorization code passed via the ``code`` query parameter.
   :status 302 Found: If the user denys authorization or an error occurs, the user's browser will redirect to the ``redirect_uri`` with the error passed via the ``error`` query parameter.

   **Example (user browser) request**: